k1yrix/blog/readme.md

+> [!WARNING]
+> this is the old branch. this branch will no longer be updated.

 welcome to the blog repo

 it's a seperate repo from the root repo to make things organized (also I can cheat things around)